 At this point, this is the only customization you can perform in the Public Preview.
 Once you configure the settings, the deployment will start (it will take some time) and onboard the machines.

-During the deployment, an status message is deployed, informing the user about the progress.
+User is informed about the deployment process with status messages.
 The Status column can display the following states:

-- In-progress – the VM was just enabled and is being configured
+- In-progress – VM enabled and is being configured

-- Configured – the VM is configured and no drift is detected
+- Configured – VM is configured and no drift is detected

-- Failed – the VM has drifted and we were unable to remediate
+- Failed – VM has drifted and we were unable to remediate

 The current view, only provides with information on the status, and the option to off-board machines (Disable automanagement).